 Remember to target your audience so your information gets to the people who will be most interested.
 E-newsletters can also be a great way to get your message out to the public (and are better for the environment!)

 Some radio stations have community time slots.
 Jump on their websites and contact their news and advertising teams to see what they have available.
 Try and keep in mind the types of radio stations your audience may listen too.

 Television can be a great tool to get exposure.
 Many morning TV shows do community broadcasts from events.
 Get in contact with their roaming reporters.

 The Cambridge and Te Awamutu i-SITEs have a space to hire for promotion.

 Cambridge has a banner space above the main street which is a 1m x 7m.
 Banners are installed on a fortnightly basis as installation coincides with maintenance in Cambridge by Waipa Networks.
-Installation within these time frames for community groups is $26.00 and businesses is $52.00.
-If you want a spot outside these dates, there is a cost of $554.30.
+Please enquire at the i-SITE about securing this space.

 Te Awamutu has a banner space below their i-SITE sign on Arawata Street which costs around $100 for events free to the public to attend.
 For paid events the cost can be up to $400.
 The size is 4.5m x 1m.
 Contact the i-SITEs directly to use these spaces.

 Think about who ‘should’ be at your event and send them an invitation.
 If your event is ticketed, consider offering complimentary passes to people who could also help you leverage your event by promoting it to their networks.

 Facebook pages and events, Twitter feeds, Instagram snaps – there are many platforms that might suit your event.
 You could employ a marketing firm to get you started with some tips or you could try students looking for work experience for the duration of your event.